 Just about everyone I spoke with over the phone while wearing these Sennheiser headphones praised the sound quality and clarity.
 But on my end, when a call came in, the noise-cancelling circuit turned off completely.
 The microphones overamplified everything around me, which was a bit distracting.
 I heard everything from a cough, to someone knocking on the door, to cars honking as they passed, all with a strange, echo-like audio quality.

 If you are looking for great-sounding wireless headphones, I would easily recommend the Sennheiser HD 4.50 BTNC as your go-to cans.
-At $199, the headphones deliver clear, rich audio with active-noise-cancelling technology that's strong enough to block out most of the din around you.
+For less than $200, the headphones deliver clear, rich audio with active-noise-cancelling technology that's strong enough to block out most of the din around you.
 The design is both stylish and comfortable, complete with easy-to-reach controls.

 My only real gripe is that the active noise cancellation could be a little stronger to block out the rumble of airplane engines. .
 Overall, though, the Sennheiser HD 4.50 BTNC wireless ANC headphones are some of the best-sounding headphones available at this price.